 Punch down the dough and place in the same container.
 Close tightly with a lid and refrigerate over night ( 10 – 12 hours)

-If not, go straight into weighing and dividing.
+If you don’t want to refrigerate(slow ferment), go straight into weighing and dividing.

 If you refrigerated the dough, then thaw it before continuing.
 Leave in a warm place and it will soften up in about an hour.